Luxury Hospitality Daily News

 The Senior Director of Learning & Development for Mandarin Oriental Hotel, who designed the training programme for the group's supervisors, explains how it works and its benefits

-Category: Worldwide - Careers - Recruitment / Job / Training - Interviews
+Category: Worldwide - Careers - Interviews and portraits - Career - Interviews

 Interview made by Vanessa Guerrier-Buisine on 2023-11-29